aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/10_migrate_to_ecs.md

-Run `docker compose ps` to view the list of relevant services that were created on AWS
+Run `docker compose ps` to view the list of relevant services that were created on AWS .
+Note the load balancer URL for your frontend

 ```
 $ docker compose ps